uq-eresearch/lorestore/README.md

 About
 -----

-The webapp provides services for storing OAC annotations and ORE Resource Map bodies and targets.
+The webapp provides services for storing Open Annotation (OA) annotations and ORE Resource Map bodies and targets.
 We use the web app for our Open Annotation service at [http://openannotation.metadata.net/lorestore/](http://openannotation.metadata.net/lorestore/)